Detailed data sheets

 Schooner C. GEARING

-The two-masted schooner KATIE ECCLES and three-masted schooner OLIVER MOWAT
+Schooner KATIE ECCLES two-masted, and the three-masted schooner OLIVER MOWAT

 Sailing barge KINGHORN

-- the Letters of John Ross Richardson (OHS)
+Schooner NANCY - the Letters of John Ross Richardson

 Schooner OLIVER MOWAT